 The startup idea: Helping enterprises to protect their trade secrets by analyzing their vulnerability to social engineering

 The idea for IT-SEAL was pitched by Alex and David on the Startup Weekend Darmstadt 2015.
 The startup idea is to offer an analysis to identify IT security problems that are caused by social engineering, that is cyber-attacks provoking employee misbehavior to overcome technical security mechanisms.
 Based on this, they can provide enterprises with recommendations and action plans on how to decrease the threat of industrial espionage.

 The teamwork: Elaborating and validating a profitable business model around the social engineering analysis

 Alex and David were very driven to make their business idea real.
-They have done a great job in involving everyone in the team and in ultimately taking responsibility for a great startup pitch on Sunday evening.
+They have done a great job: on one hand they lead to involve everyone in the team and on the other hand they took responsibility for a well-done presentation on on Sunday evening.

 The result: “Best business concept” for Alex and David with support to start their IT security business

 Alex and David have validated their idea of a Social Engineering Audit and elaborated a business model.
 They have won the 1st prize at the Startup Weekend Darmstadt 2015, and are eligible to apply for a Techstars Accelerator program and for a German founder’s grant.
 Any of these would allow them to found their startup, code and sell their audit to IT security consultancies to ultimately help enterprises to protect themselves from industrial espionage.